PrestaShop/prestashop.github.io/news/_posts/2022-01-13-new-theme-announce.md

 ## Your feedback is a gift

 We need your feedback on this project, don't hesitate to [join us on slack](https://www.prestashop-project.org/slack/) to discuss with us.
 We're actively asking a lot of things to the community to make sure the new theme will be something that meets your expectations and needs.

+Are there some places in the shop where you need to display your content and there is no hook provided, or is hard to use?
+Let us know through [Github](https://github.com/PrestaShop/PrestaShop/issues) or on Slack.

 You can also comment in this [thread](https://github.com/PrestaShop/theme-refacto/issues/2) if you want to tell us about any problems, challenges that you encountered using and developing with the classic theme.